Icinga/icingaweb2-module-director/doc/82-Changelog.md

   with different types of Services (!!!!!)

 ### Internal architecture
-* Many base components have been completely replaced and re-written
+* Many base components have been completely replaced and re-written, based on and early prototype of our upcoming Icinga PHP Library (ipl)

 1.3.2
 -----